Freederm

 Freederm is a UK brand of acne and skin care medication manufactured by Diomed Developments Limited.

+Products

 The products include Nicotinamide as an active ingredient, which is claimed by the company to be "clinically proven to help get rid of inflamed red spots".

+Sponsorship

 The brand has been heavily involved in television sponsorship in recent years, sponsoring series 11 & 12 of reality television show Big Brother and its Celebrity and Ultimate spin-offs in a reported "multi-million pound deal".
-It was also the sponsor for the second series of ITV dating gameshow Take Me Out, and teenage vampire drama The Vampire Diaries.
+It was also the sponsor for the second series of ITV dating game show Take Me Out, and teenage vampire drama The Vampire Diaries.